titipata/random_commands/git_customization.md

 mv ~/git-completion.bash ~/.git-completion.bash
 ```

+# Show Git Branch in Terminal (Mac OSX)

-Then add these lines to `.bash_profile` in order to add color to your bash.
+To show Git branch in Terminal, add these lines to `.bash_profile`
+in order to add color to your bash.

 ```bash